kb-dk/primo-explore-rex/README.md

-# PRIMO EXPLORE REX
+# primo-explore-rex
-The Primo Customization Package for the discovery platform of the Royal Library.
+A Primo customization package by the Danish Royal Library.

 The following instructions are intended for Unix-like operating systems.